-The laws of England and Wales generally provide shareholders with preemptive rights when new shares are issued for cash; however, it is possible for shareholders at a general meeting representing at least 75% of our ordinary shares present (in person or by proxy) and voting at that general meeting, to disapply these preemptive rights by way of special resolution.
-Such a disapplication of preemptive rights may be for a maximum period of up to five years from the date of the shareholder resolution to which the authorization relates.
-This disapplication would need to be renewed by our shareholders upon its expiration to be effective.
+The laws of England and Wales generally provide shareholders with preemptive rights when new shares are issued for cash; however, it is possible for the articles of association, or shareholders at a general meeting representing at least 75% of our ordinary shares present (in person or by proxy) and voting at that general meeting, to disapply these preemptive rights.
+Such a disapplication of preemptive rights may be for a maximum period of up to five years from the date of adoption of the articles of association, if the disapplication is contained in the articles of association, or from the date of the shareholder resolution to which the authorization relates, if the disapplication is by shareholder resolution.
+In either case, this disapplication would need to be renewed by our shareholders upon its expiration (i.e., at least every five years) to be effective.

-On April 24, 2024, our shareholders approved an ordinary resolution to authorize our board of directors to allot equity securities equal to one-third of our issued share capital following completion of this offering and a special resolution to disapply preemptive rights for the allotment of equity securities equal to 10% of our issued share capital following completion of this offering, in each case, for the period until the end of our next annual general meeting or, if earlier, 15 months from the date of the resolutions.
+In connection with and immediately prior to the consummation of our IPO, our shareholders approved (i) an authority of our board of directors to allot equity securities up to an aggregate nominal value of \$37,337.19, representing approximately one-third of our issued share capital immediately following completion of our IPO and (ii) the disapplication of preemptive rights for the allotment of equity securities up to an aggregate nominal value of \$11,201.16, representing approximately 10% of our issued share capital immediately following completion of our IPO.
+Our shareholders approved this authority, and this disapplication to be effective until the end of our next annual general meeting or, if earlier, on the date that is 15 months from the date of such resolutions, being July 15, 2025.